EventStore/EventStore-Client-NodeJS/packages/opentelemetry/README.md

 - `[6.x]`

-It's likely that the instrumentation would support earlier versions of EventStoreDB, but I haven't tested it.
+It's likely that the instrumentation would support earlier versions of EventStoreDB, but this has not been tested.

 ## Usage